Son of slain veteran: "I believe he was protecting me"

-TOMBALL, Texas (KTRK) --Veteran Roger Hepner was killed in his own driveway in Tomball last month.
+SPRING, Texas (KTRK) --Veteran Roger Hepner was killed in his own driveway in Spring last month.
 His killer is still on the loose.

 Hepner's son, Mitchell, says his father spent his life serving and protecting others.